 Have a Plan

 If you’re doing the rewiring yourself, you’ll need to plan what you’re going to install, and how you’re going to install it.
-Make a list of the existing circuits and appliances, and what will be upgraded or installed.
+Make a list of the existing circuits and appliances, and what will be stored, upgraded or installed.
 Think about your future needs as well and try to accommodate them in your rewiring plan.

 Find a Qualified Electrical Contractor